gofiber/fiber/README_NEW.md

 ## Philosophy

 People switching from [Node.js](https://nodejs.org/en/about/) to [Go](https://golang.org/doc/) often end up in a bad learning curve to start building their webapps or micro services.
 Fiber, as a web framework, was created with the idea of minimalism so new and experienced gophers can rapidly develop web application's.

+Fiber is inspired by the Express framework, the most populair web framework on web.
+We combined the ease of Express and raw performance of Go.
 If you have ever implemented a web application on Node.js using Express.js, then many methods and principles will seem very common to you.

 ## Examples